Lab41/condo/README.md

 ## Download

-The most recent version of the Condo dataset is available at [Zenodo](https://doi.org/10.5281/zenodo.1342306).
+The most recent version of the Condo dataset is available for download in the HDF format at [Zenodo](https://doi.org/10.5281/zenodo.1342306).

+To load the dataset using Pandas:

+    import pandas as pd
+    df = df = pd.read_hdf("condo-0.1.3.h5", "condo")

 ## Contributing
 To work on creating new versions of the dataset, you will first need to clone the repository using: